mkrueger/MysticDraw/README.md

 # Building

-Todo.
-Short:
+* Get Linux - at least on mac the icons are not working.
+Even some GTK4 icons are missing.

-* get rust
+* Get rust+gtk4 environment.
+There is 0 chance I can hold that up to date
-* get a gtk4 rust environment running
+  * Just go to https://gtk-rs.org/gtk4-rs/git/book/installation.html and follow that

-* type "cargo run" and it just works.
+* After that everything is really easy: type "cargo run" and it just works.